bartosz-szkolnik/manga-aggregator/README.md

 This little app was built to check and notify me (and you) when some new chapters, from mangas that I (and you) follow, have been uploaded.

-Build with Next.js, React, TypeScript, Tailwind and Shadcn/ui.
+Build with Next.js, React, TypeScript, Supabase, Tailwind and Shadcn/ui.

 You can try out the current version [here](https://manga-aggregator.vercel.app/all-manga)